cortylal/Dataiku_US_census_analysis/README.md

 ![Age vs Income](/img/age_vs_income.png)

 Looking at the graph, we can see that there is a significant amount of variance between the ratio of >50k to <50k between the age groups.
 In particular, it appears that there is almost no chance of having an income greater than $50k if you are bellow 20 years old.
-People in the “active” category seem to earn the most.
+People in the “Active” category seem to earn the most.

 #### Sex vs Income
 It is interesting to see the class distribution depending on the sex: apparently, men tend to earn more than women.